UK money saving tripsPosted on: 09 January 2019 by 50connect editorial

 You no longer have to be a member to use youth hostels though you will save money if you are.

-The Scottish Youth Hostel Association (SYHA) has over 70 hostels, from crofters cottages to castles in some remote locations (around £14) and in cities too (around £20).
+The Scottish Youth Hostel Association (SYHA) has more than 60 hostels, from crofters cottages to castles in some remote locations (around £19.50 sharing) and in cities too (around £28).

 There are thousands of waterway miles to explore from the comfort of a holiday boat taking in the rural sights at a gentle pace through the UK.